Skip to main content

 Open Main MenuClose Main Menu

-The Oklahoma Water Resources Center is excited to announce that we are accepting poster, standard oral and lightening talk presentation abstracts for the 2023 Oklahoma Governor’s Water Conference and Research Symposium.
+The Oklahoma Water Resources Center is excited to announce that we are accepting poster, standard oral and lightning talk presentation abstracts for the 2024 Oklahoma Governor’s Water Conference and Research Symposium.

 Important Dates